More rigorous cleaning procedures, required face coverings, and contactless fare payment among changes made in response to COVID-19.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
 If you do not have a tissue, use your sleeve (not your hands).

 - Limit unnecessary travel and stay home if you are not feeling well, even if your symptoms are mild.
 It's better for you and it keeps others from getting sick, too.
-Do not go to work, school, or public areas, and do not use public transportation.

 By working together, we can flatten the curve and protect the most at-risk members of our communities!